Knowing The Difference: Acne Scars vs. Acne Marks

 - Treatment for Boxcar Scars – these scars look like deep dents and are wider than most.
-They are also highly unlikely to fade on their own, but many have found success using professional skin treatments such as collagen-boosting procedures like BB glow and other skin-surfacing treatments.
+They are also highly unlikely to fade on their own, but many have found success using professional skin treatments such as collagen-boosting skin-surfacing treatments.

 - Treatment for Ice Pick Scars – these kinds of scars are the toughest to treat as they take root after the surrounding skin tissue is destroyed and are very narrow and deep.
 The most effective way to treat ice pick scars is through high strength chemical peels that resurface the affected area.